MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="return-value"></a>Valore restituito

-Restituisce TRUE `CSimpleStringT` se l'oggetto ha lunghezza 0; in caso contrario, FALSE.
+Restituisce TRUE se l' `CSimpleStringT` oggetto ha una lunghezza pari a 0; in caso contrario, false.

 ### <a name="remarks"></a>Osservazioni